-12. Record: places the iQ in Record Mode.
 Monitoring (CR Headphones) will switch from the current source to the Record Bus, The 3rd meter will display the Record Bus levels.
 Control Room Monitors and Preview speakers will be muted.
-Pressing a Record second time releases Record Mode and restores iQ to its previous state.
+Pressing a Record second time releases RecordMode and restores Radius to its previous state.